whythawk/chapisha/README.md

 stylesheet and take care of document structure:

 - Set the working directory where you want to create your `.epub`,
-- Define and validate the metadata required for your creative work,
+- Define and validate the metadata required for the creative work,
-- Set the `.docx` file to import into the working directory,
+- Copy the `docx` file to import into the working directory,
-- Set the cover image to import into the working directory,
+- Copy the cover image to import into the working directory,
+- Define and add any contributors, such as cover artist,
 - Define your creative work's publication rights,
 - Add in an optional dedication,
 - Build your creative work as an EPUB3 standards-compliant ebook.